Vaibhavarathna123/Daily-website-scraper-with-diff-alerts-/README.md

-# 🌐 Daily Website Diff Scraper
+# 🌐 Daily website scraper with “diff” alerts

 ## 🚀 Project Overview
 The **Daily Website Diff Scraper** is an automated website monitoring tool designed